hossnys/publishingtools/README.md

  - rename paths of each doc/image to lowercase, _ (no spaces, or uppercases or other special chars)
  - make sure all images are in subfolder /img of where the image has been found first
  - each doc/image has a unique name (lower case) and can be referenced like that
+     - other files will not be renamed, and to fetch them from webserver the full path is needed
+     - for .md and .jpeg/... and other image files this means that http://$sitename/$filename.md is good enough to find the file back same for image (important all other files not like this)
+     - the navigation markdown files can also be on different locations (don't have to be unique)
  - when readme.md (make sure to lowercase found file) found in a dir
      - replace name to $dirname.lowercase() and check is unique !